KindGuyDev/ThreadBridge/README.md

 # ThreadBridge

-Utility TypeScript library that simplifies bi-directional communication between the main thread and web workers with full type safety.
-This is a lightweight implementation extending the default API, requiring no additional libraries.
+A utility TypeScript library that simplifies bi-directional communication between the main thread and web workers with full type safety.
+This lightweight implementation extends the default API and requires no additional libraries.
 Use the same codebase to facilitate seamless and strongly-typed data exchange in both directions.
+Of course, it can be used in one direction if, for some reason, you do not want to use it for bi-directional communication

 ## Install